opportus/object-mapper/README.md

 Think for exemple of the Clean Architecture:

-- Controller transforms the (POST) request to the corresponding representation interactor/usecase request representation
+- Controller transforms its (POST) request representation to its corresponding interactor/usecase request representation
-- Interactor transforms the usecase request representation to the corresponding domain entity representation
+- Interactor transforms its usecase request representation to its corresponding domain entity representation
-- Entity gateway transforms the domain entity representation to the corresponding persistence representation and vice-versa
+- Entity gateway transforms its domain entity representation to its corresponding persistence representation, and vice-versa
-- Presenter transforms the domain entity representation to the corresponding view representation
+- Presenter transforms its domain entity representation to its corresponding view representation

 Each of these layers' essence is to map data based on the logic they are